Finding a College Where You Belong

 Why should you listen to me when it comes to your college search?
 Well, I was a first-generation student who grew up in the inner city, and I’ve worked my way through a career in higher education that has spanned 30 years (and counting).
 But most importantly, in my role with college admission, I care about you—the student.
 You’re the center of the universe (or should be) when it comes to higher education.
 That means it’s the college or university’s responsibility to challenge you to learn, improve your mind, and become an expert in your field in a mere eight semesters.

 Start by going to local colleges and universities for open houses and campus visits.
 You’ll get used to seeing how it all works and get better at asking questions when you visit other schools of interest.
 It’s all about practice!
-You’ll get tons of mail, email, texts, and phone calls from different colleges and universities…it’s kind of nice being wanted, isn’t it?
+You’ll get tons of mail, emails, texts, and phone calls from different colleges and universities…it’s kind of nice being wanted, isn’t it?
 Take the time to look through everything, and don’t dismiss anything right away.
 For example, I work at a women’s college.
 You’re probably thinking there are no men and it’s in the middle of nowhere.
 Well, we’re actually right next to a major university in a top-ranked college town, so there are lots of other students around and tons of cool things to do.
 Just keep an open mind!

 Be sure to look for things that aren’t on the admission tour when you visit.
-For example, are you seeing the nicest residence hall only—the one that cost big money—or the dorm where freshmen really end up living?
+For example, are you seeing the nicest residence hall only—the one that costs big money—or the dorm where freshmen really end up living?
 Is the admission office the only nice, new building?
 Judge each college and university as you would a person: Are they dressed for success?
 Honest and ethical?
 High maintenance?
 Supportive or competitive?
 Don’t start compromising on things you really believe in—religion, diversity, etc. The more colleges you visit, the more comparisons you’ll make and the better your questions will be.
-If it seems like a school is embellishing or avoiding the truth from the start, it won’t get better, and you won’t change them.
+If it seems like a school is embellishing or avoiding the truth from the start, it won’t get better, and you won’t change it.

 Related: Campus Visits: The Best Resource to Use in Your College Search

-Financial aid and scholarships
+Considering financial aid and scholarships

 First, don’t be dazzled by large scholarships if the tuition is also large.
 It’s the amount of grant aid (the stuff you don’t have to pay back) compared to the total tuition that’s important.
 Look at the gap and compare that to your other schools.
 (Sometimes the gap may still seem worth it to you.)
 Second: fill. out. the.
 FAFSA.
 You may very well be leaving money on the table if you don’t.
 Don’t worry about exposing your family’s income—whether you’re rich or poor, the school will be just as excited.
 Third, after you’ve been accepted, look at what’s included in the financial aid letter you receive from each college.
 Does the school make the aid package look like loans and federal work-study are “grant aid” from the university?
 (Hint: they’re not.)
 You’ll have to apply for and repay any loans you’re offered.
 Also, federal work-study shouldn’t be figured in to look like it’ll be used to pay tuition, because it’s a small amount that you’ll have to work to earn, and honestly, you’ll probably use it for pizza.
 If the school is doing things like this on your proposed financial aid package, what does that mean for your future relationship?

-Campus community and resources
+Researching campus community and resources

-You’ll generally find a sense of belonging by finding what ties you to a school.
-For some students, this might be the religious affiliation of the college, a particular location, a sense of history, and/or a mission that speaks to you and drives you forward.
-Look for concrete support services for mental health and student success, because those are all a part of your tuition and fees.
-Is there specialized housing, and do you see a camaraderie among existing students?
 Look at the clubs and activities—the types are more important than the number.
 What’s the food like?
 How does the campus look?
 Is there a sense of pride?
 Does the town like the students?
 Does the school have hands-on or experiential programs that get you into your discipline right away?
 If the school has graduate programs, do the grad students get enough opportunities?
 Is the campus secluded or are you able to get around without a car?
 We all like to be part of a close community, but we also need to be able to step outside that bubble every so often.
 Can you easily get away or do you need a car?
 If you do need a car, do you have to park it miles away from your residence hall or pay for a parking permit?

 Related: The Ultimate Guide to the College Search: How to Find Your Perfect College Match